eficode/robotframework-oxygen/DEVGUIDE.md

 ## Defining your own parameters

 In our first solution the Locust test case will fail if even one request fails during the performance testing.
-However this might not be the best way to determine was the performance test successfull or not.
-Let's implement a solution, where you can define `failure_percentage` , which is the highest percentage of failed request that is allowed in order that the test still passes.
+However, this might not be the best way to determine was the performance test successful or not.
+Let's implement a solution, where you can define `failure_percentage` , which is the percentage of failed request that is allowed in order that the test still passes.

-Let's define the value of `failure_percentage` in `/lib/python3.7/site-packages/oxygen/config.yml`:
+Let's define the value of `failure_percentage` in `/lib/python3.10/site-packages/oxygen/config.yml`:

 ```
 locusthandler.locusthandler: